 The sales tax permit will need to be renewed every 2 years.
 Be mindful that if any information about the business changes, such as the mailing address, additional locations, or change in ownership, those changes need to be updated with the Department of Revenue Services.

 Sales tax reporting

 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the business who then sends it to the Connecticut Department of Revenue Services.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+This tax is collected by the company who then sends it to the Connecticut Department of Revenue Services.

 How much sales tax is charged?